Compulsory sterilization: Effect on disabled persons

 As stated previously, eugenics in the United States spread to target mentally disabled persons.
 Sterilization rates across the country were relatively low, with the sole exception of California, until the 1927 U.S. Supreme Court decision in Buck v.
 Bell, which upheld under the U.S. Constitution the forced sterilization of patients at a Virginia home for intellectually disabled people.
 In the wake of that decision, over 62,000 people in the United States, most of them women, were sterilized.
 The number of sterilizations performed per year increased until another Supreme Court case, Skinner v.
 Oklahoma, 1942, complicated the legal situation by ruling against sterilization of criminals if the equal protection clause of the constitution was violated.
 That is, if sterilization was to be performed, then it could not exempt white-collar criminals.
-This case however, does not directly overturn the decision made in Buck v.
+This case, however, does not directly overturn the decision made in Buck v.
 Bell.
 Instead, it invalidates the central argument of the decision, and has been used in several cases to deny guardians the right to sterilize the disabled person under their care.

 The Congress of Obstetricians and Gynecologists (ACOG) believes that mental disability is not a reason to deny sterilization.
 The opinion of ACOG is that "the physician must consult with the patient's family, agents, and other caregivers" if sterilization is desired for a mentally limited patient.
 In 2003, Douglas Diekema wrote in Volume 9 of the journal Mental Retardation and Developmental Disabilities Research Reviews that "involuntary sterilization ought not be performed on mentally retarded persons who retain the capacity for reproductive decision-making, the ability to raise a child, or the capacity to provide valid consent to marriage."
-The Journal of Medical Ethics claimed, in a 1999 article, that doctors are regularly confronted with request to sterilize mentally limited people who cannot give consent for themselves.
+The Journal of Medical Ethics claimed, in a 1999 article, that doctors are regularly confronted with requests to sterilize mentally limited people who cannot give consent for themselves.
 The article recommend that sterilization should only occur when there is a "situation of necessity" and the "benefits of sterilization outweigh the drawbacks."

 The American Journal of Bioethics published an article, in 2010, that concluded the interventions used in the Ashley treatment may benefit future patients.
 These interventions, at the request of the parents and guidance from the physicians, included a hysterectomy and surgical removal of the breast buds of the mentally and physically disabled child.
 Proponents of the treatments argue that it protects disabled persons from sexual assault, unwanted pregnancy, and difficulties of menstruation.
 The interventions are still legal in many states, despite the argument that it violates a person's constitutional right to avoid unwanted intrusions.
 Discussion on the involuntary sterilization of disabled persons is now largely focused on the right of a guardian to request sterilization.